Bloom Festival 2019

 PUBLISHED FRIDAY 5.4.2019

-All glasses for beer, soda, juice and drinks will be recycled at Roskilde Festival 2019.
+All glasses for beer, soda, juice and drinks will be reused at Roskilde Festival 2019.
 Partnering up with Tuborg, Plastic Change and others, we have developed a new solution to reduce plastic waste.

-At this year's Roskilde Festival we will go from disposable plastic beer glasses to recyclable plastic glasses.
+At this year's Roskilde Festival we will go from disposable plastic glasses to reusable plastic glasses.

 It's quite simple, really: The glasses will be washed onsite, and when the new plastic glasses are worn down, we will send them directly back to the supplier who will make sure that the plastic material is recycled.
 Everybody wins.